li-ming-jiang/li-ming-jiang.github.io/_pages/About.md

 * Advisor of SFPE Hong Kong Student Chapter (2021 Gold Award, 2022 Gold Award for excellence of student chapter)
 * Reviewer for more than 30 international journals, including “Engineering Structures”, "Journal of Building Engineeing", "Steel and Composite Structures, "Thin-walled Structures", "Construction and Building Materials", "Fire Safety Journal", "Fire Technology", "Computers and Concrete", “Structures”, “Advances in Structural Engineering”, "Advances in Engineering Software", “Journal of Structural Engineering”, etc.
 * External Reviewer of “Technical specification for Construction details of fire protection for timber structures”, 2021.
+* Member of Faculty Board of FCE.
+* Member of Department Mangament Committee (DMC) of BEEE.
+* Member of Learning and Teaching Committee (DLTC) of BEEE.
+* Member of Society of Fire Protection Engineers (SFPE).
+* Member of International Association for Fire Safety Sceience (IAFSS).
+* Member of Research Institute of Sustainable Urban Development (RISUD) and Research Institute of Advanced Manufacturing (RIAM).

 #### Grants
 -External Grants